robinmuhia/gpt_prompter/README.md

 - MongoDB for data storage
 - Pinecone database for storing vectors from a TXT file

-The template and user interface were forked from [javascript mastert](https://github.com/adrianhajdin/project_next_14_ai_prompt_sharing).
+The template and user interface were forked from [javascript mastery](https://github.com/adrianhajdin/project_next_14_ai_prompt_sharing).

-You can watch along to get the appropriate envs to use for google and url.
+You can watch along to get the appropriate envs to use for google and the urls.

 You are a software engineer so do research to get pinecone and OpenAi envs